richie48/Mt5-pi-setup/README.md

    # Start the vnc server and set a password when requested
    vncserver :1
    ```
    we have to install [VNC-viewer](https://www.realvnc.com/en/connect/download/viewer/) on the machine we are SSH-ing from and connect it to our pi.
 Now to be able to access the pi via a GUI by entering the IP address or hostname of our Raspberry Pi and the display in VNC Viewer "server address search".
 We would enter the password we had set earlier when creating the VNC server.
-Now we can see the Pi's desktop in a window on my PC.
+Now we can see the Pi's desktop in a window on my PC (We can chose to skip the entire VNC installation if we can display content from the PI on a monitor with an HDMI, this did not work for me, hence why I went the remote display route)
    ```
    <raspberry_pi_ip_or_hostname>:1
    ```
    we should see a plan grey screen on our VNC viewer, this is the default screen when using VNC viewer before configuration.
 9. Next step is to edit the VNC startup file to launch a desktop environment.
-We would need to download a light weight desktop like lxde.
+We would need to download a lightweight desktop like LXDE.
     ```
     sudo apt update
     sudo apt install lxde-core